catalingheorghe/learning-activities/perl/book_learning_perl/notes_learning_perl.md

 *Note that there is no special connection between `@_` and `$_`.*

-Take note also that a subroutine should also handle and empty parameter list.
+Take note also that a subroutine should also handle an empty parameter list.
 In the example above, it returns `undef`, which is ok.

 **Note:** lexical (my) variables can be used in any block, they are not special to subroutines.
 If there is no enclosing block, it will be private to the source file.